aaronhurt/rlm_couchbase/README.md

 -----

-This module was tested to handle thousands of radius requests in a short period of time from multiple (hundreds) of Aerohive Access Points pointing to a freeradius installation for accounting.
-YMMV.
+This module was tested to handle thousands of radius requests in a short period of time from multiple (hundreds) of Aerohive Access Points pointing to a freeradius installation for accounting and authorization.
+You should list the couchbase module in both the configuration and authorization sections if you are planning to use it for both purposes.
+You should also have PAP enabled for authenticating users based on cleartext or hashed password attributes.
+As always YMMV.

 This module was built and tested against freeradius-server master branch as of the latest commit to this branch.